Behavioral Geometric Supervision Aligns Video Foundation Models with Human Social Perception: Methods

 \subsubsection{Hybrid Loss Function}

-We design a loss \(\Lhyb\) that combines a triplet loss term (\(\Ltrip\)) and an RSA loss term (\(\LRSA\)) to address both local and global alignment (Fig.~\ref{fig:fig2}).
+Both terms in our loss are instances of BGS: each takes relational judgments as input and produces gradients that adjust pairwise distances in embedding space.
+We design a loss \(\Lhyb\) that combines a triplet loss term (\(\Ltrip\)) and an RSA loss term (\(\LRSA\)) to address local \& global alignment (Fig.~\ref{fig:fig1}).

 \paragraph{Shared notation and distance.} Let \(f(v)\) be the embedding of video \(v\).
-We use \(\ell_2\)-normalized embeddings \(\zv{i} = f(v_i)/\|f(v_i)\|_2\) and define a single cosine-distance operator that is shared by both losses:
+We use \(\ell_2\)-normalized embeddings \(\zv{i} = f(v_i)/\|f(v_i)\|_2\) and define a single cosine-distance operator shared by both losses: \\

-\paragraph{Triplet Loss (local constraints)} For each human odd-one-out judgment we seek to minimize the distance between anchor video \(\anc{i}\) and its positive pair \(\anc{j}\) to be less than the distance to its negative pair \(\odd{k}\) (odd-one-out) by a margin of \(\gamma\).
+\paragraph{Triplet Loss (local constraints)} For each human odd-one-out judgment we seek to ensure the distance between anchor video \(\anc{i}\) and its positive pair \(\anc{j}\) is less than the distance to its negative pair \(\odd{k}\) (odd-one-out) by a margin of \(\gamma\).
 Specifically, we penalize violations of a margin \(\gamma=0.2\):

-\paragraph{RSA Loss (global geometry)} To shape the broader geometry toward human similarity structure, we inject an RSA step six times per epoch.
-At each RSA step, we sample a batch of \(K{=}24\) videos \(\Kset\) and designate a subset of \(M{=}6\) indices \(\Gset\subset\Kset\) whose embeddings carry gradients.
-We limit gradients to \(M{=}6\) to keep memory and runtime manageable while still providing ample supervision: each RSA step considers all pairs that include one of these six videos (up to 123 pairs before masking), which we found gives a strong signal without the overhead of updating all \(24\) items.
+\paragraph{RSA Loss (global geometry)} To shape the broader geometry toward human similarity structure, we inject a step based on representational similarity analysis (RSA, \cite{kriegeskorte_representational_2008}) step six times per epoch.
+At each RSA step, we sample a batch of \(\Kset{=}24\) videos and designate a subset of \(\Mset{=}6\) indices \(\Gset\subset\Kset\) whose embeddings carry gradients.
+We limit gradients to \(\Mset{=}6\) to keep memory manageable: each RSA step considers all $\binom{24}{2}=276$ pairwise distances but backpropagates only through the 123 pairs involving at least one gradient carrying video, which empirically provided sufficient supervision without the overhead of updating all \(24\) embeddings.